Note

 Validate that the primary PostgreSQL cluster was successfully created using the

-command.
+kubectl getcommand.
 The CNPG Cluster CRD specified three instances, which can be validated by viewing running pods once each instance is brought up and joined for replication.
-Be patient as it can take some time for all three instances to come online and join the cluster.kubectl get pods --context $AKS_PRIMARY_CLUSTER_NAME --namespace $PG_NAMESPACE -l cnpg.io/cluster=$PG_PRIMARY_CLUSTER_NAME
+Be patient as it can take some time for all three instances to come online and join the cluster.kubectl get pods --context $AKS_PRIMARY_CLUSTER_NAME --namespace $PG_NAMESPACE -l cnpg.io/cluster=$PG_PRIMARY_CLUSTER_NAMEExample output

 Example output

-If you are using Azure Monitor for Managed Prometheus, you will need to add another pod monitor using the custom group name.
-Managed Prometheus does not pick up the custom resource definitions (CRDs) from the Prometheus community.
+If you're using Azure Monitor for Managed Prometheus, you need to add another pod monitor using the custom group name.
+Managed Prometheus doesn't pick up the custom resource definitions (CRDs) from the Prometheus community.
 Aside from the group name, the CRDs are the same.
-This allows pod monitors for Managed Prometheus to exist side-by-side those that use the community pod monitor.
-If you are not using Managed Prometheus, you can skip this.
+That design lets pod monitors for Managed Prometheus run alongside pod monitors that use the community CRD.
+If you're not using Managed Prometheus, you can skip this section.
 Create a new pod monitor:

 cat <<EOF | kubectl apply --context $AKS_PRIMARY_CLUSTER_NAME --namespace $PG_NAMESPACE -f -